C2SP/C2SP/sunlight.md

 ```
 struct {
 	TimestampedEntry timestamped_entry;
+	Fingerprint certificate_chain<32..2^16-1>;
 	select (entry_type) {
 		case x509_entry: Empty;
 		case precert_entry: ASN.1Cert pre_certificate;
 	};
 } TileLeaf;

+opaque Fingerprint[32];
 ```

 “timestamped_entry” is the `TimestampedEntry` sub-structure of a `MerkleTreeLeaf` according to RFC 6962, Section 3.4.

 “pre_certificate” is the Precertificate submitted for auditing.

+“certificate_chain” are the SHA-256 hashes of the ASN.1 encoding of the issuers in the submitted chain, corresponding to the `certificate_chain` or `precertificate_chain` specified in RFC 6962, Section 3.1.

 ### Issuers